erik-adelbert/aoc/2022/README.md

 ## Day 23

 It's a multi-valued GoL, I've got the stars by writting a straight forward `python` script because my Go design for it will sureley takes a lot of time but runs really fast ~~(compared to naïve solutions, even the packed ones)~~.
-My solution is a packed simulation built upon a `u256` custom type derived from a `u128` custom type.
-It is akin to [u/SLiV9's](https://www.reddit.com/r/adventofcode/comments/zt6xz5/comment/j1f9cz2/?utm_source=share&utm_medium=web2x&context=3) but faster.
+My solution is a packed simulation built upon a `u256` custom type ~~derived from a `u128` custom type~~.
+It is akin to [u/SLiV9's](https://www.reddit.com/r/adventofcode/comments/zt6xz5/comment/j1f9cz2/?utm_source=share&utm_medium=web2x&context=3) and [maneatingape](https://github.com/maneatingape/advent-of-code-rust/blob/11750514bb00915bf23fcee22c00fcaeb6a64a5c/src/year2022/day23.rs) but faster.

 ## Day 24